MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/pairtool-examples.md

 pairtool /enum-endpoints /protocol Bluetooth,BluetoothLE
 ```

 Discover what devices are paired without active “on-the-wire” discovery over the protocol.
-Since this does not activate discovery over the protocol, this is the lowest cost discovery method.
+Since this doesn't activate discovery over the protocol, this is the lowest cost discovery method.

 ```cmd
 pairtool /enum-endpoints /persisted